nationalparkservice/npmap5-plugins/README.md

         type="video/mp4"
     >
 </video>
-<figcaption>Demo of the “Overmap plugin” for MapLibre show how the Overmap behaves when the pitch & bearing changes.
+<figcaption>Demo of the “Overmap plugin” for MapLibre shows how the Overmap behaves when the pitch & bearing changes.
 </figcaption>
 </figure>